There’s one more way to create a function. It’s rarely used, but sometimes there’s no alternative.

-If there are no arguments, then there will be only body:
+If there are no arguments, then there’s only one single argument, function body:

 The major difference from other ways we’ve seen – the function is created literally from a string, that is passed at run time.

 All previous declarations required us, programmers, to write the function code in the script.

 new Function allows to turn any string into a function, for example we can receive a new function from the server and then execute it:

 let str = ... receive the code from the server dynamically ... let func = new Function(str); func();

 It is used in very specific cases, like when we receive the code from the server, or to dynamically compile a function from a template.
 The need for that usually arises at advanced stages of development.